 - Special events can entertain, while providing networking opportunities (A good cocktail party with the right people can be a catalyst to make things – new business opportunities, partnerships, meetings – happen.)

 - Special events can introduce new technologies, new trends, new products (From trade shows to sales meetings, special events can serve as a win/win for companies introducing new items to people/groups who would be interested most in learning about them).

 - Special events can make someone feel special – Invite-only events that share information with select individuals (media contacts, customers, etc.) can strengthen a relationship with someone by sharing a “sneak peek” of activities planned.

 - Finally, special events can educate.

 I actually just participated in an event last week with an FCPR client who serves the architectural and design community.
-As a certified instructor for the Interior Design Continuing Education Council, I presented a one-hour CEU (continuing education unit) course to a national design firm (The topic was: Social Media: Global Online Tools for Interior Designers.)
+As a certified instructor for the Interior Design Continuing Education Council, I presented a one-hour CEU (continuing education unit) course to a national design firm and those operating abroad, like Atelier Lane Hong Kong (The topic was: Social Media: Global Online Tools for Interior Designers.)